top of page

 What Are Interest Rates?

 Interest rates represent the cost of borrowing money or the reward for saving it.
-When you take out a loan, the interest rate determines how much extra you pay back on top of the amount borrowed.
-When you save money in a bank account, the interest rate shows how much your savings will grow over time.
+When one takes out a loan, the interest rate determines the additional amount that must be repaid beyond the principal borrowed.
+Conversely, when one saves money in a bank account, the interest rate indicates how much the savings will accumulate over time.

-Central banks, like the Federal Reserve in the United States, set benchmark interest rates that influence the rates banks offer to consumers.
-These benchmark rates change based on economic conditions, inflation, and government policies.
+Central banks, such as the Federal Reserve in the United States, establish benchmark interest rates that significantly influence the rates banks offer to consumers.
+These benchmark rates are subject to change based on economic conditions, inflation, and government policies.

 Why Do Interest Rates Change?